renegadec/finance/README.md

 Example of Web App to use for buying and selling stocks.

 Written using Python, Flask and Jinja

+## trying to test git